JGL/IntroductionToCreativeComputing2022/README.md

 # Introduction To Creative Coding 2022

-A series of lectures and workshops on Computational Thinking delivered over a week in April 2022.
+A series of lectures and workshops on Creative Coding delivered over a week in April 2022.

 ## Code of Conduct